-Over a decade ago, when I was a student at a community college, I took a government class, taught by one Professor Cohen, as an elective.
+Over two decades ago, when I was a student at a community college, I took a government class, taught by one Professor Cohen, as an elective.
 I asked around about him and received a flood of answers; the word was out that he was tough and it that was difficult to earn an ‘A’ from him.
 Most advised me to drop his class and choose an easier professor.
 I didn’t and earned an ‘A’ in the course.
 (Those who have read my novel, Tale of the Tigers: Love is Not a Game, will recognize this scenario.)

 Since taking the course, I’ve long pondered Professor Cohen’s alleged toughness.
 All he required was that a student read diligently–example: read the US Constitution in its entirety once a week–and regurgitate those readings and lecture notes in essays and on tests.
 Having been in the military and, therefore, having taken many military courses, this was an easy thing for me to do.
 It’s notable that the only other person in my class who received an ‘A’ from Professor Cohen was an Army veteran.
 We were both used to high and objective standards.